 Monday, January 20

-After breakfast, have fun on a speedy, open boat as you return from the island to Belize City where you’ll transfer to the airport.
+After breakfast, take a brief flight from the island to Belize City.
 Say farewell to your fellow travellers as you depart for home.

 For further information, please contact us.
 We would be happy to be of assistance.